shaunpersad/tokenize-this/README.md

 ## What is it?

-It turns a string into tokens!.
+It turns a string into tokens!

 ```js
 var tokenizer = new TokenizeThis();